k-song14/k-song14.github.io/about.md

 permalink: /about/
 ---

+**Hello!** My name is Kelly Song.

 ![](/images/kellysong.png){:height="300px"}

-Hello I am Kelly Song.
 I'm a Statistics major at UCLA and I'm entering my fourth year!

 ## More information

+On this website you can view some projects I've worked on!
+Most projects are coded in Python but I'll soon be adding projects I've done in R and HTML/CSS.

 ### Contact me